rails/rails/guides/source/association_basics.md

 end
 ```

+The `has_and_belongs_to_many` association creates a many-to-many relationship
+with another model.
+In database terms, this associates two classes via an
+intermediate join table that includes foreign keys referring to each of the
+classes.

 If the join table for a `has_and_belongs_to_many` association has additional
 columns beyond the two foreign keys, these columns will be added as attributes
 to records retrieved via that association.
 Records returned with additional